German Adjective Endings

 German Adjective Endings for Nouns with an indefinite Article

-Now, we will have a look at the German adjective endings for adjective that describe nouns with indefinite articles.
+Now, we will take a look at the German adjective endings for adjectives that describe nouns with indefinite articles.
 Of course, there are differences to the table before, so study that table carefully.
 As in the previous table, the German adjective endings are of orange color.

 - “Was für ein wunderschöner Tag!” – What a wonderful day!